Sodium molybdate: Uses

-The agriculture industry uses 1 million pounds per year as a fertilizer.
+The agriculture industry uses 500 tons per year as a fertilizer.
 In particular, its use has been suggested for treatment of whiptail in broccoli and cauliflower in molybdenum-deficient soils.
 However, care must be taken because at a level of 0.3 ppm sodium molybdate can cause copper deficiencies in animals, particularly cattle.

 It is used in industry for corrosion inhibition, as it is a non-oxidizing anodic inhibitor.
 The addition of sodium molybdate significantly reduces the nitrite requirement of fluids inhibited with nitrite-amine, and improves the corrosion protection of carboxylate salt fluids.
 In industrial water treatment applications where galvanic corrosion is a potential due to bimetallic construction, the application of sodium molybdate is preferred over sodium nitrite.
 Sodium molybdate has the advantage in that the dosing of lower ppm's of molybdate allow for lower conductivity of the circulating water.
 Sodium molybdate at levels of 50-100 ppm offer the same levels of corrosion inhibition as sodium nitrite at levels of 800+ ppm.
 By utilizing lower concentrations of sodium molybdate, conductivity is kept at a minimum and thus galvanic corrosion potentials are decreased.

 Reactions

-When reacted with sodium borohydride, molybdenum is reduced to lower valent molybdenum(IV) oxide:
+When treated with sodium borohydride, molybdate is reduced to molybdenum(IV) oxide: